Volkswagen Touran: Engines

 The Touran is available with petrol, diesel and compressed natural gas (CNG) engines.

 The diesel models of the Touran offer better fuel economy.
 Given the proper conditions, it is possible to achieve over 60 mpgimp in a diesel Touran.

 The car is delivered with a five- (1.6 only) and six speed manual transmissions, Tiptronic six speed automatic transmission (in 1.6, 1.6 FSI and 2.0 FSI (2003 to 2006 only)) or the DSG twin clutch automatic transmission; the 1.4 TSI, the 1.6 FSI from 2003 to 2006, the 1.9 TDI from 2003 to 2008, and the 2.0 TDI uses the six speed version, and the 1.9 TDI since the middle of 2008 use the seven-speed dry clutch version.

 As for the 2010 model, an updated version of the 2.0 TDI engine was launched with common rail technology.
 The engine was introduced in the Volkswagen Passat in the models from 2008.

 Touran Hy Motion and Hybrid

 The Touran Hy Motion is Volkswagen's Hydrogen Development concept.
 It has a nickel-metal hydride battery which produces 80 kW, it does the 0–100 km/h (0-62 mph) sprint in 14 seconds and has a top speed of 140 km/h.

 In 2008, Shanghai-Volkswagen with Tongji University had released a Touran Hybrid, as part of the lead up to the 2008 Beijing Olympic Games.

 A prototype of the Touran Hybrid was shown with a 20 kW electric motor in conjunction with a 110 kW petrol engine, the transmission will most likely be Volkswagen's Direct-Shift Gearbox (DSG).

+Minor yearly changes

+Distinguishing different model years of the model can be difficult, but there are some minor changes which can help: